lucasoliveirabs/AutoNFT-X/README.md

 ## Features

-The API will provide following functionalities:
+The API will provide the following functionalities:

 1. **Mint a new NFT** – Creates an NFT representing a vehicle, storing its metadata on IPFS.
 2. **Transfer NFT** – Facilitates the transfer of the NFT from one owner to another.